Efel22/Efel22/README.md

 # 💫 About Me:
 I’m currently working on personal projects related to video game design <br>and development using Unity.
 I’m passionate about helping others in this<br>field however I can, whether through collaboration, sharing knowledge, or<br>offering feedback.
-Right now, I’m particularly interested in improving <br>AI algorithms for enemy behaviors and would love guidance or <br>resources on the topic.
+Right now, I’m particularly interested in improving <br>AI algorithms for enemy behaviors and procedural generation and would love guidance or <br>resources on the topic.
 I’m actively learning Unity and eager to expand <br>my skills in game development.

 ## 🌐 Socials: